zmetcalf/daily_emailer/README.md

 ```
 This would send the emails on Thursday and Friday at 11:00 am.

+Finally, you must be able to trust staff with this module because they can
+upload any file and send it out to any email address.

 ## Installation

 Daily emailer was developed with django 1.6.2, and it has only been tested with this version.